-19. Paragraph (17) (settlement fee): Use of the expression "a charge imposed on or paid by" is designed to be expansive.
+20. Paragraph (19) (settlement fee): Use of the expression "a charge imposed on or paid by" is designed to be expansive.
 It does not matter what the provider calls the charge.
-Nor does it matter whether payment of the charge is described as voluntary or whether the payment occurs by debit to a demand-deposit account of the individual, debit to a trust account held by an agent of the provider, or otherwise.
+Nor does it matter whether payment of the charge is described as voluntary or whether the payment occurs by debit to a demand-deposit account of the individual, debit to an account administered by a person who is independent of the provider, or otherwise.
 The definition encompasses any transfer of money from or on behalf of the individual.